Vaux Passional: Similarities to other manuscripts

+The mirror of death

 A poem Le miroir de la mort (The mirror of death) by Georges Chastellain is the second text in the manuscript (ff.
 186-205v).

+Donation to the National Library

 Gwendoline and Margaret Davies of Gregynog purchased this manuscript and donated it to the National Library in 1921.
 It was one of the manuscripts that were not included in the sale of the Peniarth Manuscripts to Sir John Williams.

 Binding

 The Vaux Passional is a rare example in the National Library of Wales of a manuscript from the middle ages that retains its original late-medieval binding.
 The wooden boards, which are visible in places, are covered in crimson velvet.
 There are marks on the upper cover that were left by the brass bosses that adorned the volume, which was probably bound in a London workshop early in the 16th century.

 Peniarth 481 is also bound in its original crimson velvet and retains the five brass bosses.